 - Lightly butter a large nonstick skillet and place over medium-high heat

-- Cook about 2 minutes more and repeat for the remaining dough portions.
+- Repeat for the remaining dough portions